pawanit17/learning-maven/README.md

 <description>GitLab4J-API (gitlab4j-api) provides a full featured Java client library for working with GitLab repositories and servers via the GitLab REST API.</description>
 <url>https://github.com/gitlab4j/gitlab4j-api</url>
 ```

+# Super POM
+All the Maven projects have overridden content in them.
+That means only the content that is updated by the project are listed in the POM.xml.
+All other information is inherited from the Super POM.xml file.
+This is present on the Maven repository.

+# Effective POM
+The net POM is nothing but the resultant POM for a given project taking into account its Super POM.
+This can be see by executing the command `mvn help:effective-pom`.

 # Examples